29th January 2026|In Latest News, Children

 Parental Alienation

-From the perspective of the Family Court, parental alienation is complex and controversial.
-Recent guidance from the Family Justice Council, an advisory group, asserts that the child’s experience is central to understanding these allegations, which have historically been misunderstood in cases of domestic abuse.
+From the Family Court’s perspective, parental alienation remains complex and controversial.
+Recent guidance from the Family Justice Council emphasises that the child’s lived experience must sit at the centre of any assessment.
+The guidance also recognises that courts have historically misunderstood or misapplied allegations of parental alienation in cases involving domestic abuse.

 What is Parental Alienation?

-Typically for parental alienation, in the case of Re C (‘Parental Alienation; Instruction of Expert) [2023], it needs to be shown that the child is ‘reluctant, resisting or refusing to engage in… a relationship with a parent’, that this is not caused by that parent’s own actions or the child’s preferences, and the other parent has used ‘alienating behaviours’ that have directly or indirectly led to the child’s behaviour.
+Typically for parental alienation, in the case of Re C (‘Parental Alienation; Instruction of Expert) [2023], it needs to be shown that the child is ‘reluctant, resisting or refusing to engage in… a relationship with a parent’.
+This must not be caused by that parents own actions or the child preferences.
+In addition, the other parent has used ‘alienating behaviours’.
+These behaviours have directly or indirectly led to the child’s behaviour.

 Parental Alienation and Domestic Abuse

-Where there are also allegations of domestic abuse, the Family Justice Council guidance states that the abuse allegations should be considered first.
-If found to be true, any counter-allegations of parental alienation are unlikely to be accepted, as the history of domestic abuse will usually explain a child’s unwillingness to see the other parent.
+In recent years, parents accused of domestic abuse have increasingly raised allegations of parental alienation.
+This has brought the issue under greater scrutiny.
+Where a case involves allegations of domestic abuse, the Family Justice Council guidance directs the court to consider those abuse allegations first.
+If the court finds them proven, it is unlikely to accept any counter-allegations of parental alienation.
+This is because a history of domestic abuse will usually explain a child’s reluctance or refusal to see the other parent.

 In addition to this, the Family Justice Council has highlighted that ‘Parental Alienation Syndrome’ has no evidential basis and is seen as a harmful pseudo-science.
 This is where a child can be ‘diagnosed’ as rejecting one parent due to the other parent’s psychological manipulation.
-The focus of the court is on the wider family context and the individual child, instead of looking purely at the parent accused of using alienating behaviours.
+The focus of the court is on the wider family context and the individual child.
+Instead of looking purely at the parent accused of using alienating behaviours, the court adopts a broader perspective.

 What happens next?

 Talking to your ex-partner or going to mediation could resolve the issue.
-If this fails or is inappropriate, allegations of parental alienation can be raised in an application for a child arrangements order and will often be dealt with in a separate fact-finding hearing.
-A child arrangements order is a court order that sets out with whom a child will live, spend time, or otherwise have contact.
+If this approach fails or proves inappropriate, you can raise allegations of parental alienation within an application for a child arrangements order.
+The court will often deal with these allegations at a separate fact-finding hearing.
+A child arrangements order is a court order.
+It sets out with whom a child will live, spend time, or otherwise have contact.

-Be aware that if you are alleging parental alienation, that is for you to prove, and that is difficult.
-The court will usually consider evidence from a CAFCASS officer, also known as a Children and Family Court Advisory and Support Service officer.
-This is an independent professional, typically a trained social worker, who would speak with both parents and the child and prepare a report setting out the child’s wishes and any safeguarding risks.
+If you allege parental alienation, you must prove it, and that can be difficult.
+The court will usually consider evidence from a CAFCASS officer (Children and Family Court Advisory and Support Service).
+This independent professional, typically a trained social worker, speaks with both parents and the child and prepares a report setting out the child’s wishes and identifying any safeguarding risks.

-Whether you are thinking about raising concerns of parental alienation or responding to allegations, early legal advice can help you understand your options and protect your relationship with your child.
-At Blanchards Law, our experienced family law team supports clients across a broad range of children’s matters with practical, sensitive advice.
+Whether you are considering raising concerns about parental alienation or responding to allegations, seeking early legal advice can help you understand your options and protect your relationship with your child.
+At Blanchards Law, our experienced family law team advises clients on a wide range of children matters and provides practical, sensitive support.
+Contact us to discuss how we can help.

 Contact us today to discuss how we can help.